Higher Education Reaches Out to Rural Students

 A report posted by The Chronicle of Higher Education shows that rural students are only 85 percent as likely to enroll in college as their nonrural peers.
 Research also shows that they tend to “undermatch,” meaning that despite having the test scores and grades to enroll in colleges that have selective admissions and higher graduation rates, these rural students typically head to colleges that are less competitive.

 Now, some colleges are doing more to reel these students in.
 When he learned that students who live in remote parts of the Lone Star State often would skip touring the campus altogether, Scott McDonald, director of admissions at Texas A&M, organized bus trips to bring these students to campus.

 “In terms of diversity, geography is just as important as racial and ethnic,” McDonald told The New York Times.

 Last fall, Clemson University expanded the eligibility criteria of its Emerging Scholars program to include rural students.
 The program accepts low-income South Carolina high school students, enrolls them in Clemson summer classes after their freshman year of high school, arranges local college tours and helps fund their education.

-Still, it can be tricky for those who do dream of leaving to find their way to a path to college.
-Sahar Mohammadzadeh is a high school junior who represents student voices for The Prichard Committee, a nonprofit advocacy group that focuses on improving resources in Kentucky schools.
+Still, it can be tricky for those who do dream of leaving to find a path to college.
+Sahar Mohammadzadeh is a high school junior who represents students for The Prichard Committee, a nonprofit advocacy group that focuses on improving resources in Kentucky schools.
 As part of her role, she interviewed students across the state, including rural areas, to help assess where they are underserved.

 “They are putting kids who want to be accountants into welding classes” instead of high-level math classes to ready them for college work, Mohammadzadeh told The New York Times.
 “It is really powerful and heartbreaking to go around this state and see all this potential being thrown away.”